 The identification and mapping of new raw materials is a key element.
-A thorough understanding of possible raw material sources, their composition, nutritional quality and availability must be built.
+A thorough understanding of possible raw material sources, their composition, nutritional quality, availability and allergenicity must be built including risk-benefit analyses.
 New fractionation and/or enrichment or elimination processes will need to be developed.
 This will help to focus on the most promising materials and allow a more targeted approach.
 Moreover, as consumers may not always accept new raw materials as source of their food, consumer research is needed to understand what influences acceptance by consumers of new raw materials and production processes.